 a) Any person entering into a formal contract with the state or any county, city, or political subdivision thereof, or other public authority or private entity, for the construction of a public building, for the prosecution and completion of a public work, or for repairs upon a public building or public work shall be required, before commencing the work or before recommencing the work after a default or abandonment, to execute, deliver to the public owner, and record in the public records of the county where the improvement is located, a payment and performance bond with a surety insurer authorized to do business in this state as surety.
 A public entity may not require a contractor to secure a surety bond under this section from a specific agent or bonding company.
 The bond must state on its front page: the name, principal business address, and phone number of the contractor, the surety, the owner of the property being improved, and, if different from the owner, the contracting public entity; the contract number assigned by the contracting public entity; the bond number assigned by the surety; and a description of the project sufficient to identify it, such as a legal description or the street address of the property being improved, and a general description of the improvement.
 Such bond shall be conditioned upon the contractor’s performance of the construction work in the time and manner prescribed in the contract and promptly making payments to all persons defined in s.
 713.01 who furnish labor, services, or materials for the prosecution of the work provided for in the contract.
 Any claimant may apply to the governmental entity having charge of the work for copies of the contract and bond and shall thereupon be furnished with a certified copy of the contract and bond.
 The claimant shall have a right of action against the contractor and surety for the amount due him or her, including unpaid finance charges due under the claimant’s contract.
 Such action shall not involve the public authority in any expense.
 When such work is done for the state and the contract is for $100,000 or less, no payment and performance bond shall be required.
 At the discretion of the official or board awarding such contract when such work is done for any county, city, political subdivision, or public authority, any person entering into such a contract which is for $200,000 or less may be exempted from executing the payment and performance bond.
 When such work is done for the state, the Secretary of Management Services may delegate to state agencies the authority to exempt any person entering into such a contract amounting to more than $100,000 but less than $200,000 from executing the payment and performance bond.
 In the event such exemption is granted, the officer or officials shall not be personally liable to persons suffering loss because of granting such exemption.
 The Department of Management Services shall maintain information on the number of requests by state agencies for delegation of authority to waive the bond requirements by agency and project number and whether any request for delegation was denied and the justification for the denial.
 Any provision in a payment bond furnished for public work contracts as provided by this subsection which restricts the classes of persons as defined in s.
-713.01 protected by the bond or the venue of any proceeding relating to such bond is unenforceable.
+713.01 protected by the bond or the venue of any proceeding relating to such bond, or which limits the effective duration of the bond, is unenforceable.